Testable Predictions

 - If geocentric precession decreases from ~5,601″ toward ~5,597″/century: Model’s explanation is supported

-Near-term test — BepiColombo: ESA’s BepiColombo mission enters Mercury orbit in November 2026, with science operations starting early 2027.
+Near-term test — BepiColombo: ESA’s BepiColombo mission arrives at Mercury on 21 November 2026 (delayed from Dec 2025 due to thruster issues), with routine science operations starting April 2027.
+The MORE (Mercury Orbiter Radio science Experiment) instrument will measure Mercury’s orbit with 1–2 orders of magnitude better precision than MESSENGER.
 The model predicts BepiColombo will measure ~574.69″/century or lower versus MESSENGER’s 575.31″/century — a difference of 0.62″/century, which is ~400× larger than MESSENGER’s measurement uncertainty (±0.0015″/century).
 This makes it the quickest available test of the model’s Mercury prediction.

 See Mercury Precession: The BepiColombo Test for a detailed breakdown of the two possible outcomes and what each would mean for the model.
 See also Scientific Background for the full scientific discussion including academic critiques.